Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 # The Usual Suspects

-This chapter is for everyone who's going to make a character.
-I've got some archetypes for you, I've got your cyberpunk skills and edgy stunts too.
+This chapter's got some classic roles for you to play, cyberpunk skills, and edgy stunts too.

 ## Roles